priorfire4411/python_for_analytics/README.md

-# Welcome to University Of Chicago's Python For Analytics_ course
+# Welcome to University Of Chicago's Python For Analytics
 This course introduces the python language of programming to students who are preparing to study analytics and data science

 Please follow the instructions below to get your computer ready for this class.